Spiritusanti/ToDoApp/DAILYGOALS.md

    1. create sign in/sign up component - either modal or page -UI completed
       1. need to implement logic - another useReducer hook in prep for linking up with backend
    2. make button size consistent on todo cards. -completed!
+# 4/25/2021
+   1. begin implmenting front end sign in and register logic